GemsLoveNLP/DCRNN_PyTorch/README.md

 ## Data Preparation
 The traffic data files for Los Angeles (METR-LA) and the Bay Area (PEMS-BAY), i.e., `metr-la.h5` and `pems-bay.h5`, are available at [Google Drive](https://drive.google.com/open?id=10FOTa6HXPqX8Pf5WRoRwcFnW9BrNZEIX) or [Baidu Yun](https://pan.baidu.com/s/14Yy9isAIZYdU__OYEQGa_g), and should be put into the `data/` folder.

+For PM 2.5, the scrapped and prepped data can be found in [this](https://github.com/GemsLoveNLP/PM25) repository.
+The important files are already ported here.

 The `*.h5` files store the data in `panads.DataFrame` using the `HDF5` file format.
 Here is an example:

 |                     | sensor_0 | sensor_1 | sensor_2 | sensor_n |